For consultants, fractional CTOs & agencies Engagement playbook

 Execution phase

-Reads a tracker ticket, runs the client's AI agent of choice on the client's machine, opens the draft PR, and answers review comments on the same PR.
-Same repo, same reviewers, same keys.
+Reads a tracker ticket, runs the client's coding agent of choice (Claude Code, Codex, Cursor, or OpenCode) on the client's machine, and opens the draft PR.
+With unattended automation, it also answers review comments on the same branch.
+Swapping agents is one config line, so it fits whatever AI contract they already have.

 Affiliate program